ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Users of the SARS-CoV-2 analysis pipeline include virologists accessing curated variant datasets and clinicians using reports to inform treatment decisions.”*

-.. dropdown:: User Requirement Specification (URS)
+.. dropdown:: User requirement specification

    A document that defines what the user needs from a system, device, or process, expressed in functional or performance terms (per ISO/IEC and software validation guidance).
 The URS forms the foundation for design, verification, and validation activities.